primer/react-template/README.md

 1. Click `Code`
 2. Click `new codespace`
 3. Pick any machine type and click `create codespace`
-4. Wait until the container is built
+4. Wait until the container is built and `Running postCreateCommand...` is finished running in the bottom `TERMINAL` panel.
-5. Now in the bottom panel `TERMINAL` write the "yarn start" command and hit enter.
+5. Now in the bottom `TERMINAL` panel write the `yarn start` command and hit enter.
 6. When it's finished building your project click `allow` to open a preview of it.
 If this doesn't happen click `PORTS` in the bottom window and open the `Local Address` from there.
 7. Now you are in Mona's playground 🎉 and you can start editing the `src/Playground.js` file to play around with Primer React.